tribbloid/spookystuff/README.md

 **SpookyStuff** is a scalable query engine for web scraping/data mashup/acceptance QA.
 The goal is to allow the Web being queried and ETL'ed like a relational database.

-**SpookyStuff** is the fastest big data collection engine in history, with a speed record of querying 98768 dynamic pages per hour on 76 cores.
+**SpookyStuff** is the fastest big data collection engine in history, with a speed record of querying 98768 dynamic pages per hour on 76 cores (this record will be synchronized with our latest scalability test).

 Powered by
 -----------